fabianlischka/InfoSec101/p1-InfoSec101.md

 - Careful:
   - **TrueCrypt** appears to have some issues, the developers don't recommend its use anymore
 - Also see [Disk Encryption on Prism Break](http://prism-break.org/en/all/#disk-encryption)

+### Deleting Data

+- When data is deleted on a modern OS, it is just moved into the trash folder
+- When the trash folder is emptied, only the "directory link" to the data is deleted, thus rendering it invisible, and liable to be overwritten in the future when more space is required.
+The actual data is still there and can, for a while, be recovered with special software
+- Really sensitive data: Chose "Secure Erase", which will overwrite the deleted data several times with random bits, thus rendering it pretty illegible
+- Don't forget backups and cloud syncing!

 ## <a name="steps-browse"></a> Browsing